Kmeakin/walrus-report/src/30-implementation.md

 IR of every program.
 However, writing complex functions in LLVM IR by hand is tedious and error prone.
-Instead, we implement our builtins in a single C file of around 125 lines, and then statically both the C builtins and the LLVM IR of the user's program together into a single executable using Clang.
+Instead, we implement our builtins in a single C file of around 125 lines, and then statically both the C builtins and the LLVM IR of the user's program together into a single executable using `clang`.
 We would like to investigate writing our builtins in Rust in the future, however this would take some effort to implement as Rust has no stable ABI and a significantly more complex build process than C.

 ##### Closures
 Closures are significantly more complex to generate IR for.
 Since a closure can